ipeirotis/autoencoders_census/README.md

 Parameters to set:
 - `--seed`: Seed for reproducibility.
 Default: `2`.
 - `--model_name`: Model to train.
 Choose between two available values: `AE` for the simple autoencoder and `VAE` for a variational autoencoder.
+- `--prior`: Prior to use for the variational autoencoder.
+Choose between two available values: `gaussian` for a Gaussian prior and `gumbel` for applying the gumbel softmax.
 - `--data`: Dataset to train the model on.
 Default: `sadc_2017`.
 - `--config`: Configuration file for the model training.
 This should contain the hyperparameters for the model.
 You can find an example of the configuration file in the `config` folder and the files that have `simple` as a prefix.
 - `--output`: Output folder to save the outputs.
 Default: `cache/simple_model/`.